 Recruiting for Fellowships will continue as normal.
 Interviews will take place remotely.
 We have the capacity to ensure that all work can be carried out remotely, but regular office working may be possible by the time the Fellowship commences.

-If you have a question that is not answered in the application pack or our frequently asked questions page, please contact Will Seccombe at IChemE with any queries about the application process:
+If you have a question that is not answered in the application pack or our frequently asked questions page, please contact Charlotte Wessels at IChemE with any queries about the application process:

 Learned Society Officer